Main Risks

 Actions

-Conflicts and geopolitical tensions increase the complexity and instability of the global scenario
+Conflicts and geopolitical tensions increase the complexity and instability of the global scenario.

-The change in the level of expenditure of national governments and public institutions may affect business performance
+The change in the level of expenditure of national governments and public institutions may affect business performance.

-The major customers of the Group are national Governments or public Institutions.
+The major customers of the Group are national governments or public institutions.
 Moreover, the Group takes part in numerous national and international programmes funded by the European Union, governments or multinational collaborations.
-Therefore, it is influenced by economic and geopolitical factors at global and regional level, the rating or risk profile of countries, the expense policies of the public institutions, also for research and development programmes funding, in addition to the medium/long-term plans of the Governments.
+Therefore, it is influenced by economic and geopolitical factors at global and regional level, the rating or risk profile of countries, the expense policies of the public institutions, also for research and development programmes funding, in addition to the medium/long-term plans of the governments.
 Increases in defence spending, identified by several countries as necessary given the rising geopolitical tensions, may lead to peaks in demand in the short/medium term and make international competition even tighter, benefiting companies with more immediately available production capacity.

 The Group pursues an international diversification strategy, placing it in its main markets, as well as in emerging markets marked by significant growth rates, in the aerospace, defence and security sectors.